 Happy Summer everyone!

-Pre-registration for returning members (i.e., those who were paid members last season) is now open!
+Pre-registration for returning members (i.e., those who were paid members last season) is now closed!

 Some important information to keep in mind: